Is DIY termite treatment effective?

 Termites are notorious for damaging houses.
-According to the National Pest Management Association, termites alone cause over $5 billion in property damage annually, a cost not covered by most homeowners' insurance plans.
+According to the National Pest Management Association, termites alone cause more than $5 billion in property damage annually, a cost not covered by most homeowners' insurance plans.

 Termite treatment is really not a DIY job.
-If you see termites, or signs of termites in your home, it may be tempting to try to get rid of them yourself.
-However, even if you stop the termites you see, there are possibly others behind the scene continuing to damage your home's structure.
+If you see termites or signs of termites in your home it may be tempting to try to get rid of them yourself.
+However, even if you stop the termites you can see, there are possibly others continuing to damage your home's structure behind the scenes.
 And who will be standing behind a DIY job that doesn't perform as intended?
 You.
-When termite damage to your house is the risk, it's just not worth it.

 Many people don't realize they have a termite problem for weeks, months or even years.
-That means termites could be chowing down on the structure of your home for a long time before you start to notice the signs.
+That means termites could be damaging the structure of your home before you start to notice the damage or signs of their activity.
 And most of the termites in a subterranean termite colony live in an underground nest.
-The longer the termites are left untreated, or not treated properly, the more damage they can do.

 Is DIY Termite Treatment Easy?